About your course

-As a part-time student you will study two taught topics per year in years one and two and the dissertation in year three.
+As a part-time student you will study four taught topics in year one and two taught topics and the dissertation in year two.

 Core areas of study will include research approaches and methodologies and you will also complete a 60 credit dissertation.